Do I need financial advice to transfer my pension?

 If you’ve got a defined contribution (DC) pension without any special guarantees, you can usually transfer it without taking advice.
 However, you should feel confident making your own investment decisions.
 DC pensions are based on how much you and any employer pay in, the investment returns you achieve, and any charges.
 They’re generally more straightforward to move between providers, including into a SIPP (Self-Invested Personal Pension).

-Most pension transfers happen as cash, meaning your investments will be sold during the final stages of the transfer, and the proceeds passed to your new provider.
-This means you’ll be out of the market for a short period of time, this could work in your favour if markets fall, but if they rise, you may miss out on potential gains.
+Most pension transfers happen as cash, meaning your investments will be sold during the final stages of the transfer and the proceeds passed to your new provider.
+This means you’ll be out of the market for a short period of time.
+This could work in your favour if markets fall, but if they rise, you may miss out on potential gains.
 Make sure that you’ve given your new provider clear instructions on how to invest the money as soon as the transfer completes.

 Alternatively, it may be possible to transfer your investments as they are, to your chosen provider – known as an in-specie or stock transfer.
 First, confirm that your new provider will accept the specific investments you hold.
 Then check that you’re happy with any associated fees that apply.
-Due to the nature of moving stocks, this type of transfer usually takes longer to complete than cash transfers, and you won’t be able to make changes to your investments once the process has started.
+Because of the nature of moving stocks, this type of transfer usually takes longer to complete than cash transfers, and you won’t be able to make changes to your investments once the process has started.

 Three steps to transfer a pension